-Here, we define "Natural analogs" as earth system processes that 1) resemble OAE deployments, or 2) can answer open questions about the feasibility, efficacy, and impacts of these deployments.
-Natural analogs exist at a variety of scales, from small tests to the global ocean.
+Here, we define "Natural analogs" as earth system processes that 1) resemble OAE deployments, or 2) can answer open questions about the feasibility, efficacy, and impacts of these deployments at scale.
 Natural analogs may offer test beds for sensor development across alkalinity and carbon gradients, could serve as real-world frameworks for interpreting laboratory and mesocosm experiment results, and could serve as validation tools for modelers to study relevant OAE processes.
 In many cases natural carbonate chemistry parameters covary with other environmental variables such as temperature, salinity, nutrients, etc. Identifying alkalinity as the driver of a specific response in these systems can be challenging and must be carefully assessed.
 This drawback to natural analogs can also be a strength.
-Demonstrating the effect of alkalinity, in combination with a suite of other stressors or drivers, can be a powerful way to evaluate the downstream impact of OAE deployments, without the need for expensive and time-consuming field trials.
-Natural analogs, including periods of enhanced ocean alkalinity in the geological past, have the potential to elucidate longer-term, acclimated responses to OAE-relevant conditions.
+Demonstrating the effect of alkalinity, in combination with a suite of other stressors or drivers, can be a powerful way to evaluate the real-world effect of OAE deployments at scale, without the need for expensive and time-consuming field trials.
+In addition, natural analogs, including periods of enhanced ocean alkalinity in the geological past, have the potential to elucidate longer-term, acclimated responses to OAE-relevant conditions.